danpla/dpscreenocr/doc/manual.md

 ## Installing languages

+### Windows

+dpScreenOCR for Windows is shipped with the English language pack.
+To install other languages, visit the [Languages][Language packs] page, download `.traineddata` files you want, and place them in the `tessdata` directory located in the same folder as the dpScreenOCR executable.

+You can also download languages from other places, but make sure they are intended for Tesseract 4.0.
+An attempt to use data designed for another Tesseract version will cause dpScreenOCR to crash.

+### Unix-like systems

 Use your package manager to install language packs for Tesseract.
 The package names may vary slightly across systems, but they usually start